Frequently Asked Questions

 Q. Can I be present?

 A. Absolutely!
 In fact, it is highly recommended that you attend to get a full understanding of the property.
-My favorite aspect of the work is the educational one.
+Our favorite aspect of the work is the educational one.
 Buyers, Sellers and Realtors are encouraged to attend the report presentation at the completion of the inspection.
-It is recommended the client arrive at the end of the third hour.
+It is recommended the client arrive at the beginning of the final hour.
 The inspection process takes a minimum of 3 hours to complete and most visitors get bored waiting for us to finish.
 The kids get REALLY restless as well.

 Q. How long before I get a copy of the report?